 Does the gift need to be personalized – company or personal logos?

-You clients are probably receiving gifts from suppliers on a regular basis, so you need yours to stand out from the crowd.
-A personalized message, whether with your company logo or the clients logo, might be a great way to have your gift remembered.
+Your clients are probably receiving gifts from suppliers on a regular basis, so you need yours to stand out from the crowd.
+A personalized message, whether with your company logo or the client’s logo, might be a great way to have your gift remembered.

 Another really great way for your gift to stand out is through the inclusion of a personalized hand-written note.
 There really is no better way of personalizing a gift than by including a personal note using the client’s name and giving the impression that their gift is one to one gesture.
 It can also help to create the impression that you have created a genuine bond with the client.